England

 In the final block, you'll examine ethics in global politics.
 This encompasses dilemmas around humanitarian intervention and questions about the ethics of decision-making, how ethical standards develop and are maintained, and what this tells us about the nature of international society more broadly.

-Each block follows the same pattern over their four weeks and focuses on:
+Each block follows the same pattern over its four weeks and focuses on:

 You'll have the chance to develop your research skills throughout the different assessment points, culminating in a piece of independent research on a topic of your choosing for the final project.